Vietnam and Cambodia

 Phnom Penh to Siem Reap

-Journey through the heart of rural Cambodia, stopping at Kompong Thom for an included lunch.
+Journey through the heart of rural Cambodia, stopping at Kampong Thom for an included lunch.

 Angkor